-(4 credits) This course introduces students to marketing terminology; defines the elements and activities necessary to create, communicate and deliver value through beneficial exchanges; and enables students to understand and replicate the marketing process at any entry level.
+(2 credits) This course introduces students to marketing terminology; defines the elements necessary in moving a product, service or idea from concept to market sales; and enables students to understand and replicate the marketing process at an entry level.

 BUS 321 -

-(3 credits) This course is designed to acquaint students with the legal principles which, when followed, allow business transactions to run smoothly and with predictability.
+(4 credits) This course is designed to acquaint students with the legal principles which, when followed, allow business transactions to run smoothly and with predictability.
 The topics include contracts, agency and property law, plus criminal law, torts, the Uniform Commercial Code, the litigation process and alternatives to litigation.
 Both business and non-business students can benefit from this basic course on Anglo-American law.

 BUS 401 -

 (4 credits) This course explores the cultural, social, personal and psychological factors influencing buyer behavior; buying-decision processes and stages; and learning theory integrated with consumer beliefs and attitudes.
 Prerequisite: BUS200.

 Principles of Microeconomics

 (4 credits) Microeconomics deals with price determination and how the price system functions.
 Supply and demand, output, competition, monopoly, resource pricing, international trade and finance will be studied.

 Principles of Macroeconomics

-(4 credits) Macroeconomics concerns itself with economic aggregates such as inflation, unemployment, recessions, national debt, and international trades.
+(4 credits) Macroeconomics concerns itself with economic aggregates such as inflation, unemployment, recessions, national debt, and income inequality international trades.
 Macroeconomic models will be introduced.
 These models will be used to understand the application of monetary and fiscal policy.
-Prerequisite: ECO213.